The Grandfather Tree.

 It was 2007.
 My wife and I were sitting next to an iron stove in a cabin in the Santa Cruz mountains, admiring the majesty of the old growth redwood trees peering out at the pacific ocean.
 I remember wondering what was up there at the very top and how the view must be fantastic.

 We visited the cabin often and shortly after I found a book about climbing old growth redwood trees.
 The book is called Wild Trees: A Story of Passion and Daring, written by Richard Preston.
-As an avid outdoorsman and entrepreneur, the title just compelled hell out of me and I was inspired.
+As an avid outdoorsman and entrepreneur, the title just compelled the hell out of me and I was inspired.

 Within days I was making phone calls and I managed to connect with a professional tree climbing guide, Tim Kovar of Tree Climbing Planet, which is a part of Tree Climbers International and boasts over a million climbers.
-Tim to check out the trees and selected one particular.
+Tim checked out the trees and selected one in particular.
 We named the tree “Grandfather” after Tim’s tree climbing mentor’s mentor, an old, wise tree man from the late 1800’s.
 Tim carries the tradition of leading guided climbs and teaching the art and skill of climbing redwoods--a tradition that I’ve adopted as a true part of my life, and something the team at Acton ADU shares together.

 Making the climb.